Battle of Yan Province: Cao Cao's return

-Within two years, Cao Cao was able to recapture all the cities in Yan Province and defeated Lü Bu at Juye.
-Lü Bu then fled eastwards to join Liu Bei, who had taken over Xu Province from Tao Qian.

 Aftermath

 In 195, Lü Bu turned against Liu Bei, who had offered him refuge in Xu and led to the subsequent Battle of Xiapi in 199, when the allied forces of Cao Cao and Liu Bei launched an attack on Lü Bu in Xu Province.
 Lü Bu was executed on Cao Cao's order after his defeat.

 In popular culture

-The battle was featured as a stage in Koei's video game Dynasty Warriors 5: Xtreme Legends called the "Battle of Yan Province".
+The battle is featured as a stage in Koei's video game Dynasty Warriors 5: Xtreme Legends called the "Battle of Yan Province".
 In 7, the battle is part of the "Battle of Xu Province", which has Lü Bu attacking Cao Cao's main camp.
 It should not be confused with the "Battle of Yan Province", which deals with remnants of the Yellow Turban rebels.